dotnet/samples/windowsforms/Conway's-Game-of-Life/VB/readme.md

 3. Any live cell with more than three live neighbors dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 The initial pattern constitutes the seed of the system.
-The first generation is created by applying the above rules simultaneously to every cell in the seed�births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the preceding one).
+The first generation is created by applying the previous rules simultaneously to every cell in the seed.
+Births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the preceding one).
 The rules continue to be applied repeatedly to create further generations.

 ![Conway's Game of Life Image](Conway's-Game-of-Life-VB.jpg)